Xanatosinc/rarefaction/db-py/README.md

 For now, use a bash for loop within the container to populate the db with the included python script, eg.:
 `for file in $(ls /app/data/*) ; do python src/populate.py ${file} ; done`

+## Rarefy

+Read the data from the database and generate a series of matrices, one per ecotype, showing the coverage for each gene at each station.

+Each gene-station's coverage is an aggregate of a random subsample of gene reads, defined by a particular depth.

+For each station in each ecotype, if the total number of station's reads is less than a defined threshold, it is skipped.